philstenning/madam3D/readme.md

 ```

 ## Getting started

-You will need Nodejs installed on your machine(it is built and tested with ^16).
+You will need Nodejs installed on your computer(it is built and
+tested with ^16).

 To run this project locally, you will need pnpm to manage the dependencies/workspaces.

 ```sh